brluies/SCRB_AldusDS/README.md

-**Directed Studies**
+**Digital Decameron**
-Direct Studies Project with Special collections and Rare Books, working with digitized editions from the Wosk-McDonald Aldine collection
+A Direct Studies Project with Special collections and Rare Books, working with digitized editions from the Wosk-McDonald Aldine collection